Financial innovation: Consequences

 Financial innovations may influence economic or financial systems.
 For instance, financial innovation may affect monetary policy effectiveness and the ability of central banks to stabilize the economy.
 The relationship between money and interest rates, which can define monetary policy effectiveness, is affected by financial innovation.
 Financial innovation also influences firm profitability, transactions, and social welfare.

 According to the traditional innovation-growth theory, financial innovations assist in increasing the quality and diversity of banking services, allow risk sharing, complete the market, and, ultimately, improve allocative efficiency.
 Thus, concentrating on the positive aspects of financial innovation.

 The innovation fragility perspective, on the other hand, focuses on the "dark" side of innovation.
 It specifically identified financial innovations as the root cause of the 2008 financial crisis, leading to unprecedented credit expansion that fueled the boom and subsequent bust in housing prices, engineering securities perceived to be safe but exposed to overlooked risks, and assisting banks in developing structured products to capitalize on investors' misunderstandings of financial markets.

 There is no definitive evidence of whether financial innovation benefits or damages the financial industry.
 Nevertheless, there is compelling evidence that financial innovation is linked to higher levels of economic growth.
 Similarly, there is evidence that financial innovation promotes bank expansion and financial depth.

 Criticism

 Some economists argue that financial innovation has little to no productivity benefit: Paul Volcker stated that "there is little correlation between sophistication of a banking system and productivity growth", that there is no "neutral evidence that financial innovation has led to economic growth", and that financial innovation was a cause of the 2008 financial crisis, while Paul Krugman states that "the rapid growth in finance since 1980 has largely been a matter of rent-seeking, rather than true productivity".
+Jonathan Adair Turner, the former chair of the British Financial Services Authority, has made similar claims.